-Besides dancing, the BLS points out that background dancers may be expected to complete other performance tasks, such as singing or acting.
-Colleges offer beginning courses in singing, music fundamentals and theatrical acting.
+Besides dancing, background dancers may be expected to complete other performance tasks, such as singing or acting.
+Colleges offer beginning courses in singing, music fundamentals, and theatrical acting.
 Some acting and musical organizations may also offer classes and workshops that can help beginners improve their skills.

 Most dancers get hired or accepted into programs by auditioning.
 The audition process varies significantly, and many organizations post audition information and requirements on their business websites.
 Some organizations may ask dancers to submit a dance audition recording, but most prefer to have dancers audition in person.
 Part of the audition may include a formal interview.
 Dancers may also have to submit current résumés.

-Information from the BLS indicates that dancers do not necessarily need formal degrees to find career opportunities.
+Dancers do not necessarily need formal degrees to find career opportunities.
 However, dancers who plan to become dance instructors or choreographers later in life may need bachelor's degrees for these careers.
 Additionally, formal training can improve dance technique and performance versatility.
-One common degree program is the Bachelor of Fine Arts (BFA) in Dance.
-Courses in these BFA degree programs may include modern dance, history of dance, choreography, ballet, ethnic dance and dance performance.
+One common degree program is the Bachelor of Fine Arts in Dance.
+Courses in these BFA degree programs may include modern dance, history of dance, choreography, ballet, ethnic dance, and dance performance.

 Although professional dancers need to know traditional dance movements, they must also be capable of learning new dances.
-The BLS recommends that dancers keep up with new dance trends.
+The U.S. Bureau of Labor Statistics recommends that dancers keep up with new dance trends.
 Background dancers can learn about new dances by attending different types of dance performances or by attending dance workshops.

 To recap, those who are interested in becoming professional background dancers should consider starting their training early, working on their performance skills, auditioning often, and continually learning new dance moves.